AlexDio123/Blog-app/README.md

 This Blog application has many features to name a few:

--Creating Posts
+- Creating Posts
--Sharing post through email
+- Sharing post through email
--comments on each post
+- comments on each post
--markdown support for the post and the comments -sitemap
+- markdown support for the post and the comments
+- sitemap
--search engine
+- search engine
--Tags
+- Tags
--Recomendations by similarity
+- Recomendations by similarity

 # Intstallation